WilliamJGrace/todoapp-MERN/README.md

 * Loading message whilst data is fetched from backend &#x2611;
 * Add CI/CD &#x2611;
 * User can edit a todo item by double clicking the text
-* User can delete a todoList
+* User can delete a todoList &#x2611;

-Functionality added but not yet deployed:

 * User can have multiple todo lists &#x2611;
 * User can name their todo lists &#x2611;
+* User can edit the name of their todo list

 [Deployed app on Heroku](https://mytodonotes.herokuapp.com/)